 - Protecting high voltage industrial cable assemblies

 - Insulating and bundling aircraft and aerospace cables and wiring

 Silicone Cable Jacketing for Medical Devices & Equipment

 Cable assemblies on electronic medical devices and equipment must be sterilized in an autoclave after every procedure, and additionally require frequent cleaning and scrubbing.
 To protect these cables against the rigors of autoclaving, cleaning, and general daily use, they are usually jacketed in silicone.

 Northwest Rubber Extruders can provide silicone jacketed cable that matches your unique requirements.
 Provide us with the wires or cable bundles for your device(s) and your jacketing specifications—thickness, durometer, color, etc.—and we’ll take it from there.

-We use premium materials and proven manufacturing processes to guarantee superior quality and durability.
-We are ISO 9001, AS 9100, and ISO/TS 16949 registered for quality assurance.
+Our premium silicone jacketing materials and proven manufacturing processes guarantee superior quality and durability.
+We are ISO 9001, AS 9100, and IATF 16949 registered for quality assurance.

-Silicone is the material of choice for medical cable assembly jacketing.
+Wires and cables encased in silicone jacketing can withstand prolonged exposure to outdoor elements including humidity, rain, snow and UV rays without degrading.
+This makes silicone material a preferred choice for medical cable assembly jacketing and other high-performance applications.
 Its adaptability and versatility make it ideal for medical technology of all types, from patient monitoring equipment to complex implantable devices.